 • Western Brook Pond cruise (available June 1 - September 30)

 • National Parks Passes

-• Intermediate car rental for 10 full days, including GPS, Loss Damage Waiver, fee for 1 additional driver, and unlimited mileage
+• Intermediate car rental for 10 full days, including Loss Damage Waiver, fee for 1 additional driver, and unlimited mileage

 • A personalized Canada Documentation Kit containing essential travel information featuring overview notes of the area of travel, local sightseeing and attractions, daily itinerary highlights, and provincial maps.